Home Medical Malpractice Emergency Room Error

 What Is an Emergency Room?

-If you suddenly become sick, or suffer debilitating injuries due to a crash, you don’t visit your general practitioner – instead, you call for an ambulance to take you to the emergency room.
+If you suddenly become sick or suffer debilitating injuries in an accident, you don’t visit your general practitioner–you call for an ambulance to take you to the emergency room.
 There, doctors and nurses can give you a proper examination, determine what is wrong, and treat your condition.
 That may require medication, surgery, or a stay in the hospital.

 However, emergency rooms are often poorly managed and overrun with patients, especially in high-population areas.
-This chaos can contribute to mistakes.
 When mistakes are made in emergency rooms, they can devastate already vulnerable patients.

 Back to Top